MIRTK/DrawEM/README.md

 Draw-EM in both commercial and non-commercial applications, without restrictions on the licensing applied to the combined work.

-Draw-EM uses the atlases described in the previous section.
+Draw-EM uses the atlases described in the previous section.<br>
 Each atlas is covered by a separate license:
 - ALBERTs: [license](label_names/ALBERT/LICENSE.txt)
 - M-CRIB 2.0: [license](label_names/MCRIB/LICENSE.txt)